Mmark94/SCRaMbLE-SIM/README.md

 DNA_extraction_coverage(syn_chr, coverage: int, reads_len=8, sigma=3, circular=False)
 ```

 I am also working on the script simulate_reads.py which will take as input a genome in fasta file and output simulated long reads in a fasta file.
-However, this script is not finished yet.

 ### <a name="CN"></a>Genome composition and segment copy number analysis
 Using simulated chromosomes, it is possible to investigate the fate of LUs during SCRaMbLE evolution.
 This means studying which segments are easier to be lost or to be conserved